connor-cozens/Invest-Ed/README.md

-Set the baseURL in [axiosConfig.js](https://github.com/condevcx3/Invest-Ed/blob/master/client/src/axios/axiosConfig.js), setting the address and port to route axios requests to the Express app endpoints.
+Set the baseURL in [axiosConfig.js](https://github.com/condevcx3/Invest-Ed/blob/master/client/src/axios/axiosConfig.js), by setting the address and port to route axios requests to the Express app endpoints.

 ## Running the Project Locally